JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 </tldr>

+> Plugins targeting 2023.1 and later only should use [`DocumentationTarget`](%gh-ic-master%/platform/lang-impl/src/com/intellij/platform/documentation/DocumentationTarget.kt)
+> API provided via `com.intellij.platform.documentation.targetProvider` extension point instead.
+> This page will be updated shortly with more information.

 Custom languages can use the `com.intellij.lang.documentationProvider` extension point (EP) to show documentation for functions, methods, classes, or other constructs right inside the IDE.
 Accessing the documentation is done by calling